 One of the most amazing structures in San Francisco is also the most important government building in the city.

-Let’s take a closer look at some of the most interesting facts about San Francisco City Hall, a fascinating landmark featuring a monumental dome.
+Let’s take a closer look at some of the most interesting facts about San Francisco City Hall, a fascinating city hall building featuring a monumental dome.

 1. The building is located in the most important area in the city